 Ocean plastic fragments and bio-resin.

 Cast as a singular piece, the Flotsam bench harmonises form, function, meaning and process.
-Recycled and reclaimed ocean plastics are collected and made into ocean terrazzo, a novel material Neill made first in 2016.
+Recycled and reclaimed ocean plastics are collected and made into ocean terrazzo, a novel material the designer first made in 2016.
 Multicoloured fragments are set within a black bio-resin.
 Flotsam’s namesake is those objects lost at sea, by accident or through shipwreck, whose owner is both the finder and the loser.

 Brodie Neill is known for his mastery of materials, form, and process.
 He crafts inventive, resourceful, beautiful contemporary design works.
-Tasmania born and bred, London-based, Brodie Neill launches his new work ‘ReCoil’ at London Craft Week this Autumn, alongside Continuum, a selection of his major upcycled works.
+Tasmania-born and bred and London-based, Brodie Neill launched the work ‘ReCoil’ at London Craft Week in 2022, alongside Continuum, a selection of his major upcycled works.
 This show is presented by not-for-profit design advocates Design Tasmania, with timber innovators Hydrowood.

 Information submitted by the maker and edited by the Future Materials Bank.